Close

 As well as the structure itself, companies must look toward the building process.
 Firms must act immediately to decarbonise energy use on construction sites, where diesel power is still the dominant power source.
 Some major contractors are trialling hybrid generators but the technology is still small scale, which means R&D has to be ramped up.

 Firms can also reap the rewards of data and analytics.
 The cost of IT infrastructure has come down to such an extent that firms can reap the benefits for minimal overheads.
 They can utilise this infrastructure to develop tracing and data to understand where the kinks in the supply chain lie.
 This is particularly valuable for concrete, for example, which accounts for 8% of humanity’s carbon footprint.
-The availability of technology to support innovation is vital and is seen as the most important factor that firms need to help them to not only successfully innovate but innovate sustainably, according to our recent IIB report.
+The availability of technology to support innovation is vital and is seen as the most important factor that firms need to help them to not only successfully innovate but innovate sustainably, according to our International Innovation Barometer report.

 Covid-19 might help achieve the net-zero goal for construction